reindeer11/VenvProject_fasterbuild/README-EN.md

 [中文](README.md)

-Reindeer is a graphical tool designed to simplify the setup and management of Python projects.
-With a clean and beautiful interface, it makes it easy to create virtual environments, manage dependencies, and execute scripts.
+Reindeer - Python Virtual Environment Manager is a graphical tool designed to simplify the setup and management of Python projects.
+It aims to quickly create virtual environments and launch projects, avoiding project conflicts that occur when starting different projects.
+To address these issues encountered during project development, the author created this tool.

+With a clean and beautiful interface, Reindeer can easily create virtual environments, manage dependencies, and execute automated project startup scripts.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python Version](https://img.shields.io/badge/python-3.7%2B-blue.svg)